What to Do in Te Aroha: New Zealand’s Historic Hot Spring Town

 Location: Te Aroha town centre

-3. Check out the historic Te Aroha Domain & the Mokena Geyser
+3. Check Out the Historic Te Aroha Domain and the Mokena Geyser

 This attraction park at the foot of Mt Te Aroha is a must-see, with many photo opportunities such as the Edwardian-style bandstand, the picturesque hot pool ponds and the famous Mokena Geyser.
 The Mokena Geyser is the world’s only hot soda water geyser artificially made so that the outflow is diverted to the nearby hot pools (see below).
 Nevertheless, if you are lucky enough to see it erupt then you’re in for a treat!